rubik/radon/README.rst

 Radon will run from **Python 2.6** to **Python 3.4** with a single code base and without the need of tools like 2to3 or six.
-It can also run on **PyPy** without any problems (currently only PyPy 2.0.0 is tested).
+It can also run on **PyPy** without any problems (currently PyPy 2.4.0 is used in tests).

 Radon depends on as few packages as possible.
 Currently only `mando` is strictly required (for the CLI interface). `colorama` is also listed as a